pjaap/ConstantObjects.jl/README.md

 ### Using `ConstantObjects` in your project

 By testing the lines above, you have noticed that `make_const` changes the type of the object.
-If you use type annotated methods, like
+If you use type-annotated methods, like
 ```julia
 function foo(x::MyType, args...)
 ```